BAE Systems AB: BAE Systems Bofors

 BAE Systems Bofors AB, located in Karlskoga, Sweden, is a Swedish subsidiary of BAE Systems Platforms & Services.

 Its corporate heritage goes back to Bofors, which was founded in 1646 and entered the Defence business in 1883.
 In 1999 Saab purchased the Celsius Group, the parent group of Bofors.
 In September 2000 United Defense Industries (UDI) purchased Bofors Weapon Systems from Saab (the tube artillery interests), while Saab retained the missile interests.
 In 2005 BAE Systems purchased UDI and re-organised all its land systems businesses into BAE Systems Land and Armaments.
 As part of acquisition Bofors Defence was renamed BAE Systems Bofors.

 BAE Systems C-ITS

-The company provides "Interactive Training and Simulation".
-It was a former United Defense company.
-On 28 November 2007, BAE Systems acquired the Swedish high-tech company Pitch Technologies AB, an innovator of computer-based research simulation and training technologies.
+The company "construct, develop and maintain computer based education-, training-, management- and command systems in Europe".
+It originated from the former United Defense company.
+On 28 November 2007, BAE Systems acquired the Swedish high-tech company Pitch Technologies AB founded in 1991, an innovator of computer-based research simulation and training technologies.
+C-ITS is registered as inactive since 2018.